 The Miracle of Science Rediscovered Floreana Galápagos Giant Tortoise

-One of the most well known residents of Galapagos Islands are the Giant tortoises for which the archipelago is named.
-What many people may not know is there has been 12 to15 or more different populations of Giant tortoises in the Galapagos Islands.
+One of the most well-known residents of Galapagos Islands is the Giant tortoises for which the archipelago is named.
+What many people may not know is there have been 12 to15 or more different populations of Giant tortoises in the Galapagos Islands.
 Some of the species of Galapagos tortoises have gone extinct due to human activity.
-Whalers and pirates would hunt them to take the tortoises on board their ships to keep for fresh meat and they were also hunted for oil.
+Whalers and pirates would hunt them to take the tortoises onboard their ships to keep for fresh meat and they were also hunted for oil.
 One of those species thought to be lost is the endemic Floreana tortoise.

-Through excessive genetic research of tortoises in remote areas in Galapagos, scientist have identified tortoise populations with a high level of DNA of the thought to be extinct Floreana tortoise.
-(WOW) You see, the same whalers and pirates also carried tortoise to other islands and would off load them onto other islands in the Galapagos.
+Through excessive genetic research of tortoises in remote areas in Galapagos, the scientists has identified tortoise populations with a high level of DNA of the thought to be extinct Floreana tortoise.
+(WOW) You see, the same whalers and pirates also carried tortoise to other islands and would offload them onto other islands in the Galapagos.
 This half hazard process of carrying tortoises from island to island has preserved some of the tortoise species thought to be lost.

 The Galapagos National Park now has a great plan for the restoration of the Floreana Tortoise and repatriate the much needed giant herbivore back to Floreana Island to contribute to balancing the ecosystem on the island.
 This is a key factor in the island restoration program on Floreana.
 The Galapagos national park is creating a breeding program for the Floreana tortoise to bring it back from extinction.

-As a result of the Yale University researchers findings, four breeding groups of tortoises were established in March of 2017.
+As a result of the Yale University researchers’ findings, four breeding groups of tortoises were established in March of 2017.
 Each breeding group is composed of three females and two males.
-The anticipated results of this program is in approximately five years, offspring from these breeding groups will begin to be released on Floreana Island.
+The anticipated results of this program are in approximately five years, offspring from these breeding groups will begin to be released on Floreana Island.
 The absent Floreana tortoise will return to their native island.